two Dynamic Concrete Pumping pumps working on a project

 2. Reinforced Concrete

-This form of concrete is widely used in industry and modern construction.
+This form of concrete is widely used in industry and modern type concrete construction.
 Reinforced concrete gets its strength through the help of wires, steel rods or cables that are placed in the concrete before it sets.
 A more familiar name for these items is rebar.
 Lately, people have used fibers to reinforce this concrete.

 These reinforcements resist tensile forces to avoid cracking or breaking.
 Meanwhile, the concrete itself resists compressive forces to withstand heavy weight.
 Together, the two materials create a strong bond against many applied forces, such as vehicles.
 In essence, they become a single structural element.